 Mr. Belak has traveled throughout the United States and Europe lecturing and training in mediation and dispute resolution and is a founding member of the International Working Group on Compassionate Organizations.
-He has taught mediation skills to the International Atomic Energy Agency (IAEA) internal mediators and conflict resolution training to United Nations and Austria Kontrollbank managers and supervisors in Vienna and Irish Department of Defense mediators in Dublin.
-He is the founder and past president of the Federal ADR Council, Inc., a non-profit shared neutral mediation project for federal agencies in Kentucky and Indiana, the oldest in the nation.
+He has taught has taught mediation skills to the International Atomic Energy Agency (IAEA) internal mediators and conflict resolution training to United Nations and Austria Kontrollbank managers and supervisors in Vienna and Irish Department of Defense mediators in Dublin.
+He is the founder and past president of the Federal ADR Council, Inc., a non-profit shared neutral mediation project for the federal agencies in Kentucky and Indiana, the oldest in he nation.
 He was instrumental in establishing the Mediation Association of Kentucky, the Jefferson County Court Annexed Mediation Rule, the Federal Court prisoner petition mediation project, and one of the earliest peer and truancy mediation programs in Jefferson County, Kentucky.
 He served on the Federal Mediation and Conciliation Service focus group to establish core competencies for their internal roster of neutrals, the Administrative Office of the Courts Mediator Guidelines Committee, and has published articles in national magazines and local newspapers regarding conflict resolution.
-He began his interest in ADR as an ombudsman in the Office of the Lieutenant Governor of Illinois in 1973.
-Tony can be reached at 502.345.6763 firstname.lastname@example.org; email@example.com.
+He began his interest in ADR as an ombudsman in the Office of the Lieutenant Governor in Illinois in 1973.
+Mr. Belak can be reached at 502.345.6763 or firstname.lastname@example.org.

 Dulce L. Peña, J.D., Professor, Conflict Resolution Trainer and Facilitator